wmylxmj/Paper-2023/outputs/README.md

-Experiment pictures can be saved here.
+Experiment figures can be saved here.